DebyGrey/ToDo-list/README.md

 To install this project run this into your terminal:

 + git clone https://github.com/DebyGrey/todo-list
-+ run npm install to install all dependecies
++ npm install to install all dependecies

 ### Usage

 To run this project:
-+ run npm start to view project on browser
++ npm run start - to view project on browser

 ### Run tests

 To test this project:
-+ run npm start to view project on browser
++ npm run start - to view project on browser

 ### Deployment